 - Track your data.

 Those putting quotes and other requests out for bidding are starting to ask for more and more data.
-That can be your fleet’s emissions-related data (which, by the way, is something REG provides to customers) or data related to the fuel itself.
-If you have the numbers to prove that you’re a lower-carbon option, you might get a leg up on the competition.
+That information can be your fleet’s emissions-related data (which, by the way, is something REG provides to customers) or data related to the fuel itself.
+If you have the numbers to prove that you are a lower-carbon option, you might get a leg up on the competition and more importantly win the bid.

 - Look for opportunities to tout your sustainability.

-Some organizations’ requests for proposal (RFP) ask for specifics on how the responder will help them reduce their carbon footprint.
-That’s where greenhouse gas emissions data can be most useful.
+Some organizations’ requests for proposal (RFP) or requests for quote (RFQ) ask for specifics on how the responder will help them reduce their carbon footprint.
+That is where greenhouse gas (GHG) emissions data can be most useful.
 Some RFPs ask more open-ended questions.
-And while the trend is heading the other direction, there are still some RFPs that don’t ask at all.
-That doesn’t mean you shouldn’t bring up your use of cleaner fuels.
+We see the trend heading the other direction requiring specific submissions and responses, but there are still some RFPs that don’t ask at all.
+That doesn’t mean you shouldn’t highlight your use of cleaner fuels in your submission.
 More local and state governments are enacting clean air policies.
 The nation’s ports are also giving more consideration to carbon footprints.
-Unless you get the sense that the organization is hostile to renewable fuels, this could be an opportunity for you to educate them on how you being a lower-carbon option could be good for their business or institution.
+Unless you get the sense that the requester is hostile to renewable fuels, this could be an opportunity for you to educate them on how a lower-carbon option could be good for their business or institution.

 - Sell yourself as a sustainability provider … right now.

 Contracts vary in length, but generally speaking the bids going out this time of year will cover 2022.
-There’s a lot of attention paid to the development of electric trucks right now.
-That’s fine, but the infrastructure and technology are just not there yet for trucking applications and won’t be for a while.
-If you’re waiting for electric vehicles before getting on board with sustainability, you’re losing time and money.
+There is a lot of attention paid to the development of electric trucks right now.
+While we hope the technology will become readily available, the infrastructure and technology are just not there yet for trucking applications and will not be for a while.
+If you are waiting for electric vehicles before getting on board with sustainability, you’re delay will cost you time and money.
 For 2022 and, really, the next few years, you should look at drop-in solutions like biodiesel that work in your existing vehicles and help you lower fleet emissions immediately.
+While you are making a difference now, you can then evaluate your investment in alternative technologies in the future.

-- Take advantage of the financial benefits of cleaner fuels.
+- Take advantage of all of the benefits of cleaner fuels.

 - Don’t be afraid to use multiple fuels to achieve your goals.

 There is no silver bullet solution when it comes to which fuel a fleet should use.
 For example, a fleet in the Midwest might use higher biodiesel blends.
-A national fleet might buy a renewable diesel and biodiesel blend for their West Coast operations (because it’s more widely available there) but primarily use biodiesel blends elsewhere and test out a handful of electric or compressed natural gas (CNG) trucks.
-The point is, an integrated energy management approach is worth considering — and a good fuel partner can help you determine the right solution and explain the advantages of it in your bids and responses you submit.
+A national fleet might buy a renewable diesel and biodiesel blend for their West Coast operations (because it’s more widely available there) but primarily use biodiesel blends elsewhere and test out a handful of electric or compressed natural gas (CNG) trucks where available infrastructure exists.
+The point is, an integrated energy management approach is worth considering — and a good fuel partner can help you determine the right solutions and explain the advantages of it in your bids and responses you submit.

 Still want more info?